 For a given school or district, the percentage of scores that meet or exceed state standards for both reading and math is calculated across all state assessments and across all grades in which reading and math are assessed.
 Currently, there are four assessments that are part of the AYP calculation.
 A single percentage meets plus exceeds standards score is derived from the four tests separately for reading and math, and are also reported separately.
-Reading and math are assessed in grades 3-8 2 (if it is the highest grade and a Title I school), 3, 5, 8, and 11 (see charts on assessments, Attachment C).
+Reading and math are assessed in grades 3-8 and 11 (see charts on assessments, Attachment C).